erlef/website/priv/posts/security/20260416033712_hex-security-audit.md

 {
   "title": "Hex.pm Security Audit: Results and Next Steps", "authors": ["Marketing"],
   "slug": "hex-security-audit",
-"category": "Security",
+  "category": "security",
   "tags": ["security", "aegis"],
   "datetime": "2026-04-16T03:37:12.810583Z"
 }
 ---

-## The Erlang Ecosystem Foundation, in collaboration with Alpha-Omega, has completed the first comprehensive third-party security audit of the Hex.pm and its surrounding ecosystem.
+The Erlang Ecosystem Foundation, in collaboration with Alpha-Omega, has completed the first comprehensive third-party security audit of the Hex.pm and its surrounding ecosystem.
 This work is part of the ongoing efforts to strengthen security across the BEAM ecosystem under the Ægis initiative.
+---

 <img src="/images/posts/hex.jpg" class="img-fluid" alt="hex"/>